TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/clturney42-Ouput-signoff.md

 ### 6) Speaker shall have an input power rating minimum of 1 watt and maximum of 2 watts |Origin: Amplifier specifications and power insurance|
 Due to the amplifier being able to supply a continuous power of 1.4 - 2.5W [1], an appropriate speaker must be selected so that the amplifier has enough power to drive it.
 A good rule of thumb is to have the amplifier used have an output power 1.5-2 times higher than the speakers power rating.
 With this in mind, the speaker that is used should have a power rating of 2 watts or less.
 This ensures that the amplifier will be able to consistently drive the speaker with enough power, even if there are slight fluctuations in the system.

+### 7) Output system shall extend a maximum of 0.5 meters from the wall |Origin: Ethics and system delay|
+### 8) Output system shall have a maximum delay of 1.4ms |Origin: Device specifications and goal of system|
 ## Buildable schematic

 <img width="678" alt="Screen Shot 2023-04-16 at 4 56 03 PM" src="https://user-images.githubusercontent.com/123997954/232345262-ff429d1d-7f6d-4138-8613-c1b8cb05caa5.png">